ben-dh3/rest_api_server/README.md

 ### Run the server

-- In the rest_api_server directory
+In the rest_api_server directory run:

 `pipenv install`